Marek's Disease

 • Chicks need to be reared separately so that they are free from the infected fluff and dust of older birds.

-• Standard hygiene measures are also important, including a thorough clean-out and disinfection of sheds and equipment between batches of chicks with a disinfectant effective against viruses.
+• Hygiene measures are also important between batches of chicks.
+Thoroughly, clean-out and disinfect sheds and equipment with a disinfectant effective against viruses.

 For general advice on biosecurity, see the biosecurity checklist for bird keepers: